epfl-ada/ada-2024-project-5pack/data_story/index.md

 ---
-title: "The Wikipedia Game: Are We Playing It All Wrong?"
+title: "The Wikipseedia Game: Are We Playing It All Wrong?"
 layout: default
 ---